 (a) When possible, members of the same family, particularly parents and children, will be lodged together and will have facilities for leading a normal family life.

-(b) A parent with children, if single or interned without spouse, a.
-Military police processing.
+(b) A parent with children, if single or interned without spouse, will be provided quarters separate from those for single persons.